yona-projects/yona/docs/userManual/issue/issue-use-issue.md

 You can choose an assignee on the issue.

-1. Click the `Assignee` drop down box on the right of the the issue page.
+1. Click the `Assignee` drop down box on the right of the issue page.
 1. You will see project members.
 1. Click a member to which you want to assign the issue

-To assign an issue to an member means that the member should solve the issue.
+To assign an issue to a member means that the member should solve the issue.

 Issues are filtered by project member names on `Issues` page.